When Grandparents Should Review Their Life Insurance Policy

 2) Learning support

 Health needs don’t necessarily mean physical health.
-It can be the slightest of learning difficulties a child is diagnosed with, requiring their parents to fund either private tuition or hire a tutor for additional educational support.
+It can be as slight as the learning difficulties a child is diagnosed with, requiring their parents to fund private tuition or hire a tutor for additional educational support.

 The costs of private tuition vary greatly.
 It can cost £3,000, rising to a staggering £15,675 per term in affluent areas.

-The alternative to private education is to hire an independent tutor.
-These costs vary again, generally around £29 – £41 per hour.
+An alternative to private education is hiring an independent tutor.
+Again, these costs vary, typically ranging from £29 to £41 per hour.

 3) The cost of childcare

-For those who are retired, or even semi-retired, you’ll likely find your time is taken up caring for your grandchildren while Mum and Dad work.
+Those who are retired or semi-retired will likely find that their time is taken up caring for their grandchildren while Mum and Dad are at work.

 Many parents wouldn’t entertain the idea of paying their parents to watch their kids while they go out and work.
-So the childcare they currently receive comes as a courtesy from you without any money exchanging hands.
+So the childcare they currently receive is a courtesy from you, with no money changing hands.

-That’s a cost that does hit family finances and ought to be factored into the total amount of coverage you have with your life insurance cover.
+That’s a cost that hits family finances and ought to be factored into the total amount of coverage you have with your life insurance.

 4) College and University Fees